-Once you have submitted an application for Long Term Disability benefits, you have certain responsibilities to ensure that your claim for benefits is accepted or to ensure that you continue receiving benefits.
+As an employee, once you have applied for Long Term Disability (LTD) benefits, you have certain responsibilities you must fulfil to ensure that your claim for benefits is accepted or to ensure that you continue receiving benefits.
 The specifics of these responsibilities will be listed in the benefits policy and will usually include the following:

-As part of your responsibilities, the insurance company expects that you will make efforts to help recover from your illness or injury.
-This includes being under the care of a physician, specialist, or other treatment providers and also requires you to participate in any reasonable and customary treatment program or rehabilitative program.
+As part of your responsibilities, the insurance company expects that you will make efforts to recover from your illness or injury.
+This includes being under the care of a physician, specialist, or other treatment providers and also requires you to participate in any reasonable and customary treatment or rehabilitative program.

 If you and your treating physician(s) believe that you cannot take part in a program recommended by the insurance company, you will need to provide medical evidence as to why you cannot take part.
-This should state that your participation in a program would hinder your recovery efforts and an explanation as to why/how it would impact your recovery.
+This should state that your participation in a program would hinder your recovery efforts and explain why in detail.

-Making reasonable effort to attempt a return to work
+- Making reasonable efforts to attempt a return to work

-The insurance company will also expect you to make reasonable efforts to attempt to return to work either in your own occupation or alternate employment.
+The insurance company will also expect you to make reasonable efforts to attempt to return to work either in your own occupation or in an alternate job.

-Usually, a return to work will start with a gradual return to work respecting your physicians’ recommendations regarding hours, schedule, restrictions and limitations.
-The return to work may also consist of modified duties for a certain period of time, depending on your physician’s advice.
+Usually, a return to work will start gradually, taking your physicians’ advice regarding hours, schedule, restrictions, and limitations.
+The return to work may also consist of modified duties for a certain period, depending on your physician’s advice.

 Your policy will most likely set out your responsibility to apply for other benefits that you may qualify for, such as Canada Pension Plan (CPP) Disability benefits.
 Some policies will even ask that you appeal any decision denying those benefits.

-It is important for you to advise your case worker about any other sources of income from other employment or benefits.
+It is important for you to advise your caseworker about any other sources of income from other employment or benefits.
 If you do not advise your insurance company, you could be responsible for repaying some or all of the LTD benefits you have already received.

-Please check your specific policy to see what qualifies as reportable income but generally, reportable income consists of the following:
+Check your specific policy to see what qualifies as reportable income, but generally, it consists of the following:

-- Notice or Severance payment from your employer if you are terminated
+- Notice or Severance payment from your employer if you are terminated; and

-- Employment Income not previously approved by insurance company
+- Employment Income not previously approved by the insurance company.

-It is important to cooperate with your insurance company and provide them with updated medical documents and medical information when requested such as surgery dates, new diagnosis, new findings, testing results and new medications.
+It is important to cooperate with your insurance company and provide them with updated medical documents and medical information when they ask for them.
+This might include surgery dates, new diagnosis, new findings, test results, and new medications.

-Unlike the employment context, where you do not need to provide all medical reports or diagnoses to your employer when on sick leave or when making an accommodation request, when you are dealing with your insurance provider, you are required to provide them with medical reports and diagnosis to show that you meet the definition of disability as set out in the LTD policy.
+Unlike the employment context, where there is no obligation to provide all medical reports or diagnoses to your employer when on sick leave or when making an accommodation request, dealing with an insurance company is different.
+You are required to provide them with medical reports and diagnosis to show that you meet the definition of disability as set out in the LTD policy.

 We are here to help navigate the Long Term Disability claim process.
 Consult one of our experienced Disability lawyers at Raven, Cameron, Ballantyne and Yazbeck LLP if you are considering making a claim for disability benefits or if your disability claim for benefits has been denied.